famsf/insights/src/la-prose.md

         - template: "@atoms/h3/h3.html.twig"
           text: "Stephané Mallarmé"
         - template: "@atoms/textarea/textarea.html.twig"
-          text: "<p>Mallarmé (1842-1898) is widely credited with opening the field of modernist visual poetics with his poem Un coup de dés jamais n’abolira le hazard (A Throw of the Dice Will Never Abolish Chance).
+          text: "<p>Mallarmé (1842-1898) is widely credited with opening the field of modernist visual poetics with his poem <em>Un coup de dés jamais n’abolira le hazard (A Throw of the Dice Will Never Abolish Chance)</em>.
 He was a major influence on many of the poets, and even visual artists, of the generation that followed, an influence that is still felt today.</p>"
           dropcap: true
         - template: "@molecules/inline-quote/inline-quote.html.twig"
           component_name: inline-quote
-          name: R. Howard Bloch, One Toss of the Dice
+          name: R. Howard Bloch, <em>One Toss of the Dice</em>
           date: 2017
           text: One Toss of the Dice” was the birth certificate of modern poetry...
       right: